 distance 14km: hiking time 4 to 5 hrs: highest altitude 3,531m (start): overnight altitude 2,690m

 An early morning start to walk out of the valley, climbing to a peak of 3,276m, with great views of snow-topped mountains and the Parque Nacional de los Cardones.
 We get a birds’ eye view of Payogasta valley before descending for lunch: empanadas and cold Salta beer.
-From here we can return to Salta, continue south into the Valles Calchaquies wine region or north towards La Poma and the Altiplano mountain plateau.
+From here we can visit the Inca ruins of Potrero before returning to Salta.
+Or, with a few extra days, we can continue south into the Valles Calchaquies wine region or north towards La Poma and the Altiplano mountain plateau.

 distance 18km: hiking time 6 to 8 hrs: highest altitude 3,276m